JoshOrndorff/frameless-node-template/README.md

 - Runtime logic is similar to Bitcoin, Litecoin, Monero (not the privacy part)
 - Users are able to spend and receive UTXOs
 - Block reward is paid as a new UTXO
-- Fees are implied by the difference between the consumed and produced UTXOs
+- Fees are implied by the difference between the consumed and produced UTXOs.

+Your final runtime MUST follow the following specification:

 #### Option 2: Account-based Cryptocurrency